preciofishbone/OmniaDocsG2/working-with-processes-v7/authoring-processes-v7/index.rst

 Authoring processes in Omnia 7.0
 ================================================

-**This documentation is just started.
-Don't use yet**
+**Work on this documentation is ongoing.**

 This section is for Authors of processes.
-The work always take place in a Processes Library in a Team Site.
+The work always takes place in a Processes Library in a Team Site.
 Who is allowed to author and approve (if approval is needed) is set up in Omnia Admin under Process Management.

 When a Team Site has been set up for process authoring, the following will be available for authors: